alexkasema/maligreens/README.md

 # MaliGreens Project
 eCommerce platform built with the MERN stack & Redux.

 This is a Fruits and Vegetables store app.
-Users can view featured products, add products to cart, and pay for their order.
-Empowers farmers and vendors to showcase their harvest, fostering a vibrant marketplace for fresh produce.
+Users can view featured products, add products to their cart, and pay for their orders.
+Empower farmers and vendors to showcase their harvest, fostering a vibrant marketplace for fresh produce.

 ## 🔗 Links